Poplar, London: Industry

 Poplar still remains a part of the Port of London as Northumberland Wharf is still retained as a working wharf with special status from the Mayor of London and the Port of London Authority (PLA) as a safeguarded wharf.
-It is run by Cory Riverside Energy who also managed the Reuse and Recycling Centre which is next to the wharf and for the transportation of waste by barge along the River Thames.
+It is run by Cory Riverside Energy, which also managed the Reuse and Recycling Centre which is next to the wharf and for the transportation of waste by barge along the River Thames.

 Poplar Borough Council had been authorised in 1893 to supply electricity to the borough.
 Electricity supplies began in October 1900 from a power station on the corner of Glaucus Street and Yeo Street.
+The equipment consisted of four Babcock-Wilcox boilers providing steam to four Belliss triple expansion engines driving four-pole 150kW Mather and Platt machines.
 The station was later known as Poplar Watts Grove (off Devons Road).
-The power station was upgraded in 1908 when a 1MW turbo alternator set was installed.
-The buildings were further expanded to allow the installation of 2 x 3MW turbo alternator sets in 1913.In 1919 a 4,750 kVA set was added.
+The power station was upgraded in 1908 when 2 x 1MW turbo alternator set were installed.
+The buildings were further expanded to allow the installation of 2 x 3MW turbo alternator sets in 1913.
+In 1919 a 4,750 kVA set was added.
 By 1922 installed generation was 16,000 kW and plans were laid to extend the station.
 This was achieved in 1927 when it opened with a 10,000 kW turbo alternator and capacity to add a further set.

 The generating capacity of the station and the electricity generated over the operational life is as follows: